Optimizing the interaction geometry of inverse Compton scattering x-ray sources: Introduction

 The central challenge in the development of Compton x-ray sources lies in the low efficiency of x-ray generation per electron, associated with the small Thomson cross section,

-with $r_e$ the classical electron radius.
-Obviously, for efficient generation of x-rays with a Compton source the density of electrons and laser photons needs to be as high as possible, requiring focused electron and laser pulses.\\
+where $r_e = e^2/(4\pi\epsilon_0 mc^2)$ is the classical electron radius, with $e$ the elementary charge and $m$ the electron mass.
+Obviously, for efficient generation of x-rays by Compton scattering, the density of electrons and laser photons needs to be as high as possible, requiring focused electron and laser pulses.\\